mserajnik/vmangos-deploy/README.md

 docker compose up -d
 ```

+> [!NOTE]
+> Selecting specific images via VMaNGOS commit hash (as described further
-Note that using a specific VMaNGOS commit will obviously prevent you from
+> above) will obviously prevent you from updating.
+Attempting to do so is not
-updating (but attempting to do so is not harmful, it just will not have any
+> harmful, it just will not have any effect.
-effect).

 #### Breaking changes

 It is recommended to regularly check this repository (either manually or by
 updating your local repository via `git pull`).
 Usually, the commits here will
 just consist of maintenance and potentially new VMaNGOS configuration options
 (that you may want to incorporate into your configuration).

-Sometimes, there
-may be new features or changes that require manual intervention.
-Such breaking
+Sometimes, there may be new features or changes that require manual
-changes will be listed here (and removed again once they become irrelevant),
+intervention.
+Such breaking changes will be listed here (and removed again once
-sorted by newest first:
+they become irrelevant), sorted by newest first:

 + __[2025-02-22] - Automatic world database corrections are now available and__
   __enabled by default:__ vmangos-deploy now keeps track of certain, unusual